 The birth of my son was something no one could have ever prepared me for.
 The confidence I had for myself both physically and spiritually got me to a certain point; my husband and support team and blind faith in my own power helped the rest of the way.

 I am beyond pleased with how my birth story turned out.
 I am proud of myself for enduring what I did.
 I feel on top of the world, but exhausted with a newborn.
 I need a nap!”

 Baby Abram was born at 1:30 am on a warm spring night.
 Nicole and Tony received enormous support and guidance from the staff at Kaiser Roseville on the genetic condition affecting his feet and ankles, and how to approach his healing and growth.
 Baby Abram is thriving and healing quickly and their whole family is grateful for the blessing that he brought into their lives.

 “When they say babies change fast, it’s true.
 His look changes every day.
 He came into this world as little skinny baby and now 6 weeks later his is filling in and become heavier in my arms.
 When he was born, his eyes couldn’t stay still constantly moving, but now he rests his gaze on me and smiles.
 It’s the most incredible feeling to know he knows who I am, his mother.”

 And her journey into motherhood has just begun!
-Enjoy these images of baby Abram’s birth story.
+Enjoy these images of baby Abram’s Kaiser Roseville birth photography story.

 To view another first-time mother’s hospital birth story, click here.